nicholas-leonard/slides/torch7.md

 # Agenda

 1. Introduction - 5 min
+2. Packages - 5 min
-2. Tensors – 5 min
+2. torch7 : Tensors and BLAS – 5 min
-3. Modules and Criterions – 10 min
+3. nn : Modules and Criterions – 10 min
-4. Training and Evaluation – 10 min
+4. dp : Training and Evaluation – 10 min
 5. Convolutional Neural Networks – 10 min
 6. Recurrent Neural Networks – 10 min
 7. Hyper-optimization – 5 min

 ---

 # Introduction

 My background:
  * was an Army Communications and Electronics Officer for 9 years ;
  * studied in Yoshua Bengio's lab : Python, Theano and Pylearn2 ;
  * switched to Torch7 in 2013 : needed simple modular fast deep learning framework ;
  * employed at a deep learning and biometrics startup called Element Inc ;

+---

+# Introduction - Lua

-Why you should take the time to learn Lua :
+Why you should take the time to learn Lua?
  * easy interface between low-level C/CUDA/C++ and high-level Lua ;
  * light-weight and extremely powerful ;
  * Tables can be used as lists, dictionaries, classes and objects ;
  * Tables make it easy to extend existing classes (at any level) ;
  * If you like Python, you will likely like Lua ;

+---

+# Introduction - Torch 7

-What's up with Torch7?
+What's up with Torch 7?
- * a scientific computing distribution with an emphasis on deep learning ;
+ * a scientific computing *distribution* with an emphasis on deep learning ;
  * written in Lua, it has a simple interface to low-level C/CUDA ;
  * neural network modules make it easy to assemble and train MLPs, CNNs, RNNs, etc. ;
  * under development since October 2002 ;